-Group Leader - Clinical Proteomics, Cancer Research Technology Program (CRTP), Frederick National Laboratory for Cancer Research (FNL), Leidos Biomedical Research, Inc.Biography
+Senior Scientist, Cancer Research Technology Program, Frederick National Laboratory for Cancer Research (FNLCR)Biography

-Dr. Blonder leads the Clinical Proteomics Group at the CRTP/FNL.
-FNL is a Federally Funded Research and Development Center operated by Leidos Biomedical Research, Inc., for the National Cancer Institute (NCI).
+Dr. Blonder is the Clinical Proteomics Lead at the Cancer Research Technology Program at Frederick National Laboratory for Cancer Research (FNLCR), operated by Leidos Biomedical Research, Inc. For the National Cancer Institute.
 In 1978, Dr. Blonder received his M.D. at the Rijeka University School of Medicine, Croatia.
 In 2000, through Associated Western Universities, Dr. Blonder was awarded a post-doc fellowship in proteomics at the Pacific Northwest National Laboratory (PNNL), Richland, WA (Advisor: Dr. Richard D. Smith).
-At the PNNL, his research was focused on studying cell surface proteins using mass spectrometry (MS)-based proteomics.
-In 2002, Dr. Blonder joined FNL (formerly NCI-Frederick) where he continues to develop and apply MS-based proteomics to cancer research.
-Since 2006, he has led the Clinical Proteomics Group, extending his research on development of shotgun proteomics for in-depth profiling of membrane proteins found at the cell surface of cancer cells.
-In parallel, he worked on methodology for cancer biomarker and drug target discovery using precision proteomics for targeted profiling of clinical tissue and blood specimens.
-His group was the first to optimize the immunodepletion of abundant proteins from clinical tissue homogenates.
-Currently, Dr. Blonder is leading the effort towards molecular mapping of the KRAS cell surface as a part the RAS program.
-This program is spearheaded by the FNL as a national mission to attack RAS-driven cancers.
-Dr. Blonder brings unique combination of his expertise in medicine, clinical proteomics, and pathway analysis, focusing his research on the development of innovative approaches for molecular profiling of cancer cell lines, body fluids and tissue specimens.
-He is an editor of BMC Cancer and a lecturer at the Foundation for Advanced Education in the Sciences at NIH.
-Since 2002, Dr. Blonder has authored over 50 scientific publications in areas of biological mass spectrometry, clinical proteomics and cancer research.
+In 2002, Dr. Blonder joined the Laboratory of Proteomics & Analytical Technology, at the FNLCR (formerly NCI-Frederick) where he continues to develop and apply MS-based proteomics to cancer research.
+Since 2006, he has led the Clinical Proteomics Group, extending his research to in-depth profiling of membrane proteome.
+In parallel, he worked on the methodology for cancer biomarker and drug target discovery using clinical specimens.
+His group was the first to optimize the immunodepletion of abundant proteins from tissue homogenates.
+In 2013, Dr. Blonder joined the Antibody Characterization Laboratory to lead the cell surface project within the Ras Initiative at the FNLCR/NCI focused on discovery of cell surface targets, enriched or unique to cancers driven by mutated RAS that could be targeted by drugs, antibodies, antibody-drug conjugates, or nanoparticles.
+This effort resulted in the first cell surface proteome map of a model cell line expressing oncogenic KRasG12V.
+Dr. Blonder brings unique combination of his expertise in clinical proteomics, medicine and systems biology, focusing his research on the development of innovative approaches for cancer biomarker and drug target discovery.
+He is an editor of the BMC Cancer and a lecturer at the Foundation for Advanced Education in the Sciences at NIH.
+Dr. Blonder has authored over 60 scientific publications in areas of biological mass spectrometry, clinical proteomics and cancer research.